-Degree Level Minimum Duration of Attendance Undergraduate Earned equivalent of a high school diploma or 24 semester hours of Bachelo Undergraduate level coursework.
-Earned equivalent of a conferred Bachelor's degree or 12 semester hours Graduate graduate-level coursework in a program.
-Doctorate Earned equivalent of a conferred Master's degree.
+Degree Level Minimum Duration of Attendance Undergraduate Earned equivalent of a high school diploma or 24 semester hours of Bachelor's- Ondergraduate level coursework.
+Craduata Earned equivalent of a conferred Bachelor's degree or 12 semester hours of Graduate graduate-level coursework in a program.
+Doctorate ctorate Earned equivalent of a conferred Master's degree.

-- Submit transcripts that demonstrate service in the U.S. Armed Forces for one year or greater, with attendance in enlisted-level or officer-level service school courses. - Present official documents with an appropriate minimum total score for one of the following exams2:
+- Submit transcripts that demonstrate service in the U.S. Armed Forces for one year or greater, with attendance in enlisted-level or officer-level service school courses. - Present official documents with an appropriate minimum total score for one of the following exams: